Croydon: Modern Croydon

 The growing town attracted many new buildings.
 The Fairfield Halls arts centre and event venue opened in 1962.
 Croydon developed as an important centre for shopping, with the construction of the Whitgift Centre in 1969.
 No. 1 Croydon (formerly the NLA Tower) designed by Richard Seifert & Partners was completed in 1970.
 The Warehouse Theatre opened in 1977.

 The 1990s saw further changes intended to give the town a more attractive image.
 These included the closure of North End to vehicles in 1989 and the opening of the Croydon Clocktower arts centre in 1994.
 An early success of the centre was the "Picasso's Croydon Period" exhibition of March–May 1995.

 The Croydon Tramlink began operation in May 2000 (see Transport section below).

 The Prospect West office development was built in 1991 to 1992, and its remodelling planned in 2012 has now been completed.
 Renamed Interchange Croydon when it was reopened in 2014, the 180,000 square foot office development was the first new grade A office development of its size to open in Croydon for more than 20 years.

 Another large shopping centre, Centrale, opened in 2004 opposite the Whitgift Centre, and adjoining the smaller Drummond Centre.
 House of Fraser and Debenhams are the anchor stores in the combined centre.
-In addition, there are plans for a large, new one billion pound shopping centre, in the form of a new Westfield shopping mall to add to the two which the company currently has in Greater London; Westfield plans to work jointly with Hammersons and to incorporate the best aspects of the two companies' designs.
+In addition, there are plans for a large, new one billion pound shopping centre, in the form of a new Westfield shopping mall to add to the two which the company currently has in Greater London; Westfield plans to work jointly with Hammerson and to incorporate the best aspects of the two companies' designs.
 In November 2017, Croydon Council gave permission for the new Westfield shopping centre to be built and in January 2018, the Mayor of London, Sadiq Khan, approved the regeneration scheme.
 Work to demolish the existing Whitgift Centre was due to begin in 2018 and Westfield Croydon was initially to open by 2022.
 The Westfield plans were delayed and the planning permission elapsed: however, in 2021, Croydon Council confirmed they were committed to see the Westfield Centre proceed.
 There are several other major plans for the town including the redevelopment of the Croydon Gateway site; and extensions of Tramlink to Purley Way, Streatham, Lewisham and Crystal Palace.

 Croydon has many tall buildings such as the former Nestlé Tower (St George's House).
 The London Borough of Croydon's strategic planning committee in February 2013 gave the go-ahead to property fund manager Legal and General Property's plans to convert the empty 24-storey St George's House office building, occupied by Nestlé until September 2012, into 288 flats.